dlab-berkeley/Python-Web-APIs/lessons/01_api_lesson.md

 # What is an API?

-This workshop begins with APIs.
+This workshop is about APIs.
 You may have heard this terminology in a variety of programming settings.
 What exactly does it mean?

 * "API" stands for **Application Programming Interface**.